logo

 • Measure pre-grazing covers

-• Remove supplements.
+• Remove supplements

 Summer nutrition

 During mid-lactation, energy is generally the limiting nutrient in a pasture-based system.
-Feeding an energy supplement in summer can be profitable, if it has been sourced and fed at a reasonable cost, pasture is not wasted and that it will keep more cows milking for longer lactations.
+Feeding an energy supplement in summer can be profitable if:

 As the dry matter content (DM %) increases in summer pasture (even under irrigation) there is more dry matter available for the cows to eat compared to pasture at the same height in spring.